Contact us USA/CA: 800-2682918

 You will have a hard time finding baked food in Thailand.
 Thai people almost never use an oven, but they love to stir-fry, deep fry and grill their food.

-Of course, you will find bakeries here and there, because of the high demand of the tourists – but if you want to get the real Thai experience and get your taste buds used to Thai flavors, stick to traditionally-cooked food and you won’t regret it.
+The only traditional bakeries are in the Thai Chinese areas and they mainly sell Chinese bread and filled buns.
+You will also find Western bakeries here and there because of the high demand from tourists.
+If you want to enjoy the real Thai experience, though, and get your taste buds used to Thai flavors, stick to traditionally-cooked food — you won’t regret it.

-There are a few dishes that are ubiquitous in Thailand: Pad Thai, papaya salad, mango and sticky rice, green curry, etc. However, some dishes are strictly regional, and it will be almost impossible to find them elsewhere.
+There are a few dishes that are ubiquitous in Thailand: Pad Thai, papaya salad, mango, and sticky rice, green curry, etc. However, some dishes are strictly regional, and it will be almost impossible to find them elsewhere.
+Learn about the best 30 dishes to order in Thailand.

-For example, travelling in the North you will come across Gaeng Hanglay (Northern Thai curry) and maybe fall in love with it, but it will be difficult to find it in other places.
-In Chiang Mai everyone loves Hao Soi, a soup with wide rice noodles, but people elsewhere might not have ever heard of it.
-(But there is still hope!
-Just look extensively, and you will probably find all the dishes you are looking for.)
+For example, traveling in the North you will come across Gaeng Hanglay (Northern Thai curry) and maybe fall in love with it, but it will be difficult to find it in other places.

-Something that might sound like a blasphemy to many, is the delight of a lot of Thai people.
+Something that might sound unthinkable to many is the delight of a lot of Thai people.
 It is common to find Thai people sitting in a restaurant, sipping their beer with ice in it.
 It is just a way to fight the brutal heat of Thailand’s daytime.

 Spicy food is extremely easy to find, and one might think that it is impossible to avoid.
 This is of course no true.
 While a lot of dishes come with a good amount of spices, many others don’t.
 Spicy dishes are usually indicated on the menu, and most of the time the word “spicy” is in the title itself.
 And the waiters always ask how spicy you prefer your food.